Mangrove Snapper Fishing

 - Berkley Gulp Shrimp

 - Mud Minnow / Finger Mullet imitation lures

-Mangrove Snapper are voracious predators and willingly take many types of live bait.
+Using Live bait is the most successful method of catching Mangrove Snapper.
+They are voracious predators and willing take many types of live bait.
 The stand alone best live bait for inshore snapper is Mud Minnows.
-They last very long in captivity, are very durable on the hook and are almost irresistible to Mangrove Snapper.
+Mud minnows last very long in captivity, are very durable on the hook and are almost irresistible to Mangrove Snapper.
 Other good baits include: